Log1x/laravel-webfonts/README.md

 This is done by reading the compiled `woff2` fonts from your Vite or Bud manifest and generating the appropriate markup for you to place inside of `<head>`.

-In most cases, you can simply use the `@preloadFonts` Blade directive to handle building and echoing the font preload HTML markup..
+In most cases, you can simply use the `@preloadFonts` Blade directive to handle building and echoing the font preload HTML markup.

 Alternatively to the Blade directive, you can access the `PreloadFonts` class directly using the `Webfonts` Facade: